-Please identify whether the research will involve significant collaborative contributions from colleagues outside of the UK.
-This could include the research area of focus, collaborations, data sets or any other notable international aspect of the research.
+Please identify whether the project will involve significant collaborative contributions from colleagues outside of the UK.
+This could include the subject area of focus, collaborations, data sets or any other notable international aspect of the project.
 You should answer yes if:

-Any significant part of the research is international, for example, if one or more work packages have an international component.
-And/or • Either a Principal Investigator, Co-Investigator, Project Partner, or any other organisation involved in the project is based overseas.
+- any significant part of the project is international, for example, if one or more work packages have an international component, and/or - either a Project Partner or any other organisation involved in the project is based overseas.

-If Yes, please complete free text box (maximum 1000 character limit)
+If Yes, please complete free text box (maximum 1000-character limit)

-Please detail the nature of the international aspect of the research and identify all countries involved.
+Please detail the nature of the international aspect of the project and identify all countries involved.

-- Where the research area of focus is international, explain the nature of this focus and all the countries involved. - Where an international organisation is involved, please identify this organisation and the country(/ies) in which it is based.
+- Where the subject area of focus is international, explain the nature of this focus and all the countries involved. - Where an international organisation is involved, please identify this organisation and the country(/ies) in which it is based.